This case is a bit strange. There is not a lot of information out there about it. For some reason, I feel like it needs to be here.

 How did she get from the Gillman Road exit to Klamath Falls, Oregon?
 That is a 2-hour drive.
 Maybe she hitchhiked?
 Someone she knew picked her up?
 Car rental?

-Why didn’t she pick her grandchildren up like she planned?
+Why didn’t she pick her grandchildren up as she planned?
 If she was going to leave voluntarily, then why bother planning the weekend visit with her grandchildren?
 And, why would she sign her real name at the shelter if she didn’t want people to find her?
 What reason would Carmen have to abandon her family and willingly disappear?